wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

     are passed into the component via a `components` prop.
 We defined the defaults for these components above (`captionedImageComponents`), but we will actually render whatever we are passed.

+    > Fpr cpnvenience, we pass the rest of the props through to our `Wrapper`
+    > component.
+This will allow our component to behave as expected when it
+    > receives normal html element props (like `className` or `id`).

 1. The usual pattern, however, is not to pass these components directly.
    Instead, let's wrap our component with `designable` to allow consumers to